 Tips to Smash Sugar Cravings

 - Start your day with protein and good fat: Avoid refined foods such as cereals, bagels, croissants, or pastries.
 These foods contain refined sugars or break down quickly into sugar, causing an initial blood glucose spike followed by a crash.
-When your blood sugar drops too low and you crave sugar, what you actually need is protein.
-For breakfast have an egg scramble, a protein smoothie, or chicken sausages sauteed with spinach and topped with avocado.
-Click here for breakfast suggestions.
+When your blood glucose drops too low and you crave sugar, what you actually need is protein.
+For breakfast, have an egg-veggie scramble, a protein smoothie, or organic chicken sausages sauteed with spinach and topped with avocado.
+Click here for my best easy breakfast recs.

 - Before parties, eat a protein-based snack like organic cold cuts or beef jerky or hard boiled eggs or apple with almond butter.
 Don’t show up ravenous!

-- Watch the booze intake: it’s pure sugar and can lead to hypoglycemia, making you hungry, likely to overeat, and prone to making poor choices when you do eat.
+- Go easy on the booze.
+Alcohol is metabolized as pure sugar and can lead to hypoglycemia, making you hungry, likely to overeat, and prone to making poor choices when you do eat.
 Drink water between cocktails and try to cap it at 2 drinks.
 Or, have a mocktail such as sparkling water with lime.

-Sugar cravings are more than just a mental struggle–there is a physiological reason you crave sugar, and once you’re on the rollercoaster, it’s hard to overcome.
-Don’t feel like a failure if you blow it–it goes way deeper than willpower, and all you need to do is get back on that horse the next day.
-The day after a sugar binge, start off with 8 ounces hot water and the juice of 1/2 a lemon to detoxify, and drink green vegetable juices if you have access (celery, parsley, green apple, cucumber, ginger makes a nice blend) to alkalize the body; sugar is very acidic.
+If you overdid it, the day after a sugar binge, start off with 8 ounces hot water and the juice of 1/2 a lemon to detoxify, and drink green vegetable juices if you have access (celery, parsley, green apple, cucumber, ginger makes a nice blend) to alkalize the body; sugar is very acidic.
 Then stick to protein & veggies & plenty of good fats, like avocado, throughout the day to reset yourself.

-If you’ve got it really bad, here are some tips:
+If you’ve got it really bad, here is supplemental support: